allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     collaboration in lab and Slack
     * Disrupt working teams' effectiveness by lack of collaboration
     * Attempt to dominate a lab discussions
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the participation in a team

 ### Decisions

 The majority of individuals in a team should agree on a given decision before the project is implemented.
 It should be made with supporting evidence that shows that the decision is productive.
-When unsure about making a decision it is a good idea to defer to a technical leader or the professor.
+When unsure about making a decision it is a good idea to defer to a technical leader or the professor for further assistance.
 One should reach out to other teams whom the choice will influence.
 Teams will determine how long a decision will take to implement.

 * Acceptable Conduct (A):
   * Members shall
-    * Take into account everyone's input in the decision making process
+    * Take into account everyone's input in the decision-making process
-    * Stay flexible and be willing to change if it would be productive
+    * Stay flexible and be willing to change, if productive
     * Report errors or bugs to the appropriate team members
-    * Record what choice was made and when it was implemented
+    * Record what choice about design was made and when it was implemented
-    * Defer to the Professor or student technical leaders when unsure
+    * Defer to the Professor or student technical leaders when unsure about tasks or implementation
-    * Distribute tasks to all team members
+    * Distribute tasks to all team members evenly
-    * A new decision should be made when a previous decision cannot be implemented
+    * Make new decisions when a previous decision cannot be implemented
-    * When a choice is disputed, use Github issue tracker and let team members share their opinion
+    * Use Github issue tracker when a choice is disputed and let team members share their opinion
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the decision making as a team
+    * Use efficient communication within and outside of teams
+    * Come to a consensus about decisions

 * Unacceptable Conduct (U):
   * Members shall not
-    * Let an individual team member or a project manager make major decisions
+    * Let an individual team member or a project manager make major decisions without consulting other team members first.
     * Make decisions without finding evidence showing that it would likely be beneficial
-    * Directly contradict the decision
     * Refuse to work on the decided option
     * Make decisions that would affect another team without first notifying them
-    * :heavy_exclamation_mark: TODO: add any additional items in the U category for the decision making as a team
+    * Refuse to actively participate in group discussions to reach an optimal final decision
+    * Refuse to use the issue tracker to discuss a disagreement

 ### Postmortems